JKKross/micro_metronome/README.md

 Micro Metronome is a minimalist metronome for iOS, iPadOS & MacOS.
 There are no fancy features like setlists or time signatures.
 Just a few nice sounds, multiple easy ways to set tempo and that's it.
 The focus is on core functionality, reliability & small binary size.
+(I know 6 megs is not small, but most of that are the sound & art assets)